 Scott Thornbury, “The Persistence of Grammar”

-Scott Thornbury presented on the topic of basing a curriculum around a grammar syllabus and why it has persisted in language education despite the lack of research evidence for it.
+Scott Thornbury presented on the topic of basing a curriculum around a grammar syllabus and why this idea has persisted in language education despite the lack of research evidence supporting it.
 I just wrote about this topic in my last blog post, so I won’t go into all the details here.
 In the presentation, it was interesting for me to hear the thoughts of other teachers during the Q&A time.
 There are definitely a lot of reasons why the grammar syllabus persists in textbooks and in classrooms, so it’s easy to understand why the focus on explicit grammar instruction has persisted for so long—and why it will probably continue for the foreseeable future.
 But it’s great that there are conversations like this going on, and I’m glad that influential leaders like Scott Thornbury are helping us to think more deeply and critically about how we teach.

 From Scott Thornbury’s presentation

 Contee Seely, “Achieving Early Fluency via Comprehensible Input and High-Frequency Structures”

 This presentation described how teachers can use the method of TPRS (Teaching Proficiency Through Reading and Storytelling) in their classes.
 TPRS focuses on providing students with a lot of comprehensible input to help them acquire the language.
 In TPRS, the teacher and students work together to collaboratively create a story.
 The presentation reminded me of some of the core elements of TPRS that can help our students be more successful.
 For example, students need to hear numerous repetitions of words and phrases before they can acquire them.
 Teachers can provide these repetitions by asking students questions and through the process of creating a story together.

 Walton Burns, “4 Conditions for Building Classroom Community”